chatelgu/maoutdux/README.md

 ## Usage

 1. run `mdsh`

-2. test some commands:
+2. test some commands: `$ ./echo aa bbb cc`

-    $ ./echo (...)

-    outputs every token passed as argument to the standard output.
+`echo` will output every token passed as argument to the standard output.
 Each token will be separated by a space, and a newline will be insterted at the end.